How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 Strategy 1: Cognitive Restructuring

 If you want to know how to not overthink, you must change how you talk to yourself.
-This is the core of Cognitive Behavioral Therapy (CBT).
+This is the core of Cognitive Behavioral Therapy (CBT), the most rigorously evidence-backed psychological intervention for anxiety and rumination.

 The “Stop” Technique